hanlinsun97/triadic-percolation/README.md

 - `poisson_simulation_theory.m`: Examples of triadic percolation on Poisson structural networks with both theoretical and simulation results, implemented in MATLAB.
 The dynamic can be illustrated as a movie.

 Python codes:
-- `poisson_simulation_theory.m`: Examples of triadic percolation on Poisson structural networks with both theoretical and simulation results. implemented in Python.
+- `poisson_simulation_theory.py`: Examples of triadic percolation on Poisson structural networks with both theoretical and simulation results. implemented in Python.

 Datasets:
 - `bio_edgelist_clean.txt`: An edge list of human bio grid network.
 Self links and multilinks are removed.
 The network is considered undirected in the simulation.